Sthiam915/MNIST_classifiers/readme.md

 python3 nn_from_scratch.py 30000 0.01
 ```

-This example will train the network on 30,000 images with a step size of 0.01. train_size can be from 0 to 50000, and step_size must be greater than 0.
+This example will train the network on 30,000 images with a learning rate of 0.01. train_size can be from 0 to 50000, and learning_rate must be greater than 0.

 The network will continuously output its current test accuracy as well as how much of the set it has been trained on.